 Research at the OSU College of Veterinary Medicine is dedicated to solving some of the world's most challenging animal and human health issues.

-CVM research focuses on the development of animal models to study human diseases like diabetes, HIV, and tuberculosis.
+CVM research focuses on the study of animal diseases from pathogenesis, to diagnosis, to treatment.
 Our approach is interdisciplinary and often involves collaboration with other colleges on campus.
-Trained in comparative biology, our veterinary scientists are able to work with colleagues in a wide arrary of disciplines to explore solutions to complex problems involving the interfaces between biosciences, physical sciences, social sciences, and engineering.
+Our veterinary scientists are trained in comparative biology, and are able to work with colleagues in a wide arrary of disciplines to explore solutions to complex problems involving the interfaces between biosciences, physical sciences, social sciences, and engineering.

-This collaborative spirit is essential for the education of our doctoral students, many of whom are enrolled in the interdepartmental Molecular and Cell Biology program.
-In addition to doctoral programs, the college provides research laboratory experiences for professional veterinary students and undergraduate students from other colleges on campus.
+The college provides research laboratory experiences for doctoral students, professional veterinary students and undergraduate students from other colleges on campus.

-Recent research in Genome Sequence Analysis at the OSU College of Veterinary Medicine.
+Genome Sequence Analysis at the College of Veterinary Medicine